 Now when a user starts out on your free plan, they could be a great potential customer on paper—they like your brand and product, but where do they go next?
 Over to Patrick Campbell, Founder and CEO @ ProfitWell to explain how to reduce the Penny Gap in more detail.

-Airtable: credits for customers #
+Airtable: credits for freemium users #

 Before Airtable, I spent my time struggling with Google Sheets.
 Then to share the data, I’d be constantly sharing links to other tools we used.
 But Airtable changed that.